uptrace/bun-docs/docs/guide/pg-migration.md

 migration names, you need to rename your migration files, for example, `1_initial.up.sql` should be renamed to `20210505110026_initial.up.sql`.

-After you are done porting migrations, you need to initialize Bun migration tables (use [starter kit](starter-kit.md)):
+After you are done porting migrations, you need to initialize Bun tables (use [starter kit](starter-kit.md)):

 ```go